Struggling to think of something to give that writer in your life? Here’s a list of perfect gifts for writers, with something for everyone.

 A New Journal

 Who doesn’t love to crack open a brand new journal?
 It’s alive with possibilities.
-I personally love this one from DaySpring:
+I created this one with 52 one-word writing prompts:

 Coffee or Tea